Benefits of Financial Neutral in Divorce Mediation

 Coming Up with Creative Solutions

-For example, a financial planner might suggest ways to split property or pay support that saves both people money on taxes.
+A divorce financial planner plays a crucial role in this process by offering creative financial strategies that the couple might not have considered.
 They might also have useful ideas for dealing with shared debts or handling complex things like stock options or businesses.

 Giving Both People Power